microsoft/CSS-SystemCenter-ServiceManager/Verify_SSRS_for_SCSM/readme.md

-Below you find technical info how to contribute to this script.
+Below you find some info how to contribute to this script.

 ###### You landed here by mistake?
 Here is the [documentation](https://khusmeno-ms.github.io/CSS-SystemCenter-ServiceManager/Verify_SSRS_for_SCSM/) of this script.